DavidFeng-8844/XJCO2913CourseworkGroup14/README.md

 # School Project: Software Development

-Welcome to our school project repository!
+Welcome to our XJCO2913 project repository!
 This project aims to develop a web application using modern technologies and best practices in software development.

 ## Team Roles